apache/cloudstack-documentation/source/adminguide/service_offerings.rst

 routers ("System Offering For Software Router" or "System Offering For Software Router - Local Storage").

 You can update an existing network to a new network offering.
-The new virtual routers will use the new system offering set in Network Offering, account setting or global configuration.
+The new virtual routers will use the new system offering set in the NetworkOffering, account setting or global configuration.
 For more information, see `“Changing the Network Offering on a Guest Network”
 <networking_and_traffic.html#changing-the-network-offering-on-a-guest-network>`_.